Film Crew Positions And Why All Jobs on a Movie Set Matter

 Cameras and camera departments are pretty important to making movies.
 The Academy seemed a little late to recognize this in 2019, but better late than never.

 The Cinematographer, or director of photography, is in charge of this team.
-There will also be a 1st assistant camera (or AC), 2nd Assistant Camera, a 3rd AC, a focus puller, a camera operator, a loader, or a DIT, and on it goes again depending on size and format.
+There will also be a 1st assistant camera (or AC), 2nd Assistant Camera, a focus puller, a camera operator, a loader, or a DIT, and on it goes again depending on size and format.

 We have posts covering all these jobs, as you can see in the prior paragraph because we’ve spent a lot of time on No Film School diving deep into the craft of the camera department.